zhuohaoyu/ORPS/README.md

-# Outcome-Refining Process Supervision for Code Generation
+# Reasoning Through Execution: Unifying Process and Outcome Rewards for Code Generation

-This repository contains the implementation code for the paper "Outcome-Refining Process Supervision for Code Generation".
+This repository contains the implementation code for the paper "Reasoning Through Execution: Unifying Process and Outcome Rewards for Code Generation" (ICML 2025).

 ## Environment Setup